jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![Decode hex capa]({{https://jsom1.github.io/}}/_images/htb_cap_decode.png)
 </div>

-2) Binaries capabilities that can be used while executing (for example *ping* has the *cap_net_raw* capability to open an ICMP socket.
+Binaries capabilities can be used while executing (for example *ping* has the *cap_net_raw* capability to open an ICMP socket.
 If we remove that capability, the command no longer works ("Operation not permitted")).

-3) User capabilities: it is possible to assign capabilities to users.

-4) Environment capabilites

-5) Service capabilities

 I voluntarily don't get into too many details since I might be on the wrong way.
 Let's get back at the capabilities returned by Linpeas and see if we can use them as a PE vector.\\
 Linpeas found Shell as well as a few files capabilities.
 There's a capability hightlighted in red, **cap_setuid**.
 This latter allows changing of the UID.
 At the end of the 2 listed capabilities, there is also *+eip*. *ep* means that the binary has all the capabilities.
 After searching capabilities exploit for python, I found a few examples and how to do it.
 The idea is that to use the *cap_setuid* capability to set the UID to 0 when we run python: